"Enhancing performance through humanising, modelling and measuring governance"

-It was Paul Drucker who said, “If you can’t measure it, you can’t improve it.”
+It was Peter Drucker who said, “If you can’t measure it, you can’t improve it.”

 This Governance Performance Indicia™ | govindicia™ assessment and governance model affords an organisation the ability to benchmark your own governance position, both against the model and against codes of corporate governance requirements.

 A programme of improvement can then be designed and implemented on the specific areas identified by the assessment and in need of improvement.